2024 Bible Teachers and Preachers (Advanced) Network

 Applicants should be those who have either attended the European Bible Teachers and Preachers Network: Foundational Track or who have attended Langham Partnership Preaching conferences in their countries.
 The aim each year is to consider the challenges and opportunities presented by different biblical genres, building on the key skills gained in the Foundational Track.

-Mike Chalmers works at Cor Deo as a mentor, and also with UFM as Short-term Mission Coordinator.
+Mike Chalmers is a mentor with Cor Deo, a ministry training programme, and is also UFM Worldwide’s Short-term Mission Coordinator.
 Previously, he was a Staff Worker in Wales with UCCF.
-He enjoys preaching and discipling, and continues to support and encourage university students by speaking at training events and missions.
-Mike… Read more
+He enjoys preaching and discipling, and continues to support and encourage university students by speaking at… Read more

 Andy Hamilton is originally from Northern Ireland but has lived in Italy for most of his life.
 Andy obtained a Master of Theology from Queen’s University Belfast through Belfast Bible College and a Doctor of Ministry degree in preaching at Gordon-Conwell Theological Seminary.
 He lives in the… Read more